ahoylabs/summer-camp-grants/README.md

 # Ahoy Grants

-This program allows creating grants with an on-chain record, where the grant creator also proves control of the funds specified in the grant.
-The grant creator still maintains control of how the funds are distributed, but, being on-chain, history is transparent and preserved.
+A Solana program for creating USDC-denominated grants with an on-chain record.

+The Grantor (grant creator) proves control of the funds specified in the grant, while maintaining unilateral control of how / when / to whom the funds are distributed.
+Any number of Submitters (grant applicants) can submit a project for consideration.